marifarwi/Soilpunk_joulethief/README.md

 <img src="./images/connectwires.jpeg" alt="" width="600"/>

 - this is your inductor! the two connected leads will be connected to the positive + side of your AA or mud battery, and the two other separate leads are connected to the transistor and the resistors as shown in the images of the circuit.

+More info about joule thieves and its history on [wikipedia](https://en.wikipedia.org/wiki/Joule_thief)

 ##### Step 2: make the circuit with an LED